 - o Extended illness

-- o Changes in major
+- Changes in major

 - Difficult transition to first-year in college (academically and socially)

-- o Recent diagnosis of learning disability
+- Recent diagnosis of learning disability

-- o Recent death of a close family member
+- Recent death of a close family member

 If summer courses at Carnegie Mellon will enable the student to meet the minimum academic progress requirements, the student will regain financial aid eligibility.
-The student should submit an appeal or send an email to thehub@andrew.cmu.edu indicating that they have now achieved Satisfactory Academic Progress due to summer course completion.
-If the student takes courses at another institution during the summer that will increase the number of units completed, they will need to forward a copy of the official transcript to their HUB liaison with the copy clearly marked "ATTN: Financial Aid Academic Progress."
+The student should submit an appeal or send an email to thehub@andrew.cmu.edu indicating that they have now achieved Satisfactory they will need to forward a copy of the official transcript to their HUB liaison with the copy clearly marked "ATTN: Financial Aid Academic Progress."